MichaelGreenNZ/MG_MA3_StartShow/README.md

 # Updates/Fixes

+## v0.1.6
+* Added a new Dimmer Bump feature seperate from LOS Engine, allowing for simpler 1-shot dimmer bumps.
+New Layout View called BUMPS saved to MA3 Light/Full-Size Left Screen in Command Section.
+* Tidied up appearances and some macros with old references.

 ## v0.1.5
 * Fixed - Bug in the Position and Gobo Layout view, that meant the  "Go" button wasn't respected when switching from delay 0 to any other delay option.
 * Fixed - Bug in the Position and Gobo Layout view, that meant the "Go" button wasn't allowing delay movements to complete before resetting and stopping the transition.